mohitgaur1272/three_tier_deployment/README.md

 ![Image Alt text](/ec2-network.png)

 ## use same way and create two php servers for website hosting using different (private-subnet-1 and private-subnet-2) and
-## create one security group and attach with both instances and only create one rule in security group  (ssh allow only with JUMP-SECURIT-GROUP)
+## create one security group (like = php-security-group) and attach with both instances and only create one rule in security group  (ssh allow only with JUMP-SECURIT-GROUP)
+(ssh -tcp -80 -custom TCP - jump-server-group)

 ### ------------------------------------------------------------------------------------------------------- ###
 ### After this do ssh our first jump-server with local machine and create